justunsix/garden/src/content/docs/notes/158-Psychology-Applied-Health-Mental-Hoarding.md

   - Remove all hoarded materials of no/little value
   - Declutter
 - Decrease hoarding/consumption practices slowly
-- Increase social involvement in meaningful activites:
+- Increase social involvement in meaningful activities:
   - Replace hoarding with productive activities
 - Remove hoard to a more difficult to access location
 - Challenge thoughts and beliefs about acquiring and keeping items:
   - "Remember new items will be like old ones and there is no practical value is additional items"
   - Resist getting more items

+## See Also

+- [Minimalist
+  Lifestyle](158-Psychology-Applied-Environment-Minimalist-Lifestyle.md) -
+  [Minimalist, Zero Waste
+  Lifestyle](id:df69cada-d197-4508-9ae0-12affb79dfd0)